CMU-Heinz-95702/Project-2-Client-Server/README.md

 #### Five Tasks

-:checkered_flag: Using Gradescope, submit each of the five IntelliJ projects below (Task 0 through 4) to Gradescope.
+:checkered_flag: Submit each of the five assignments below (Task 0 through 4) to Gradescope.

-Go to Gradescope, select the correct course and assignment, and upload your .java files only.
+Within Gradescope, select the correct course and assignment and upload your .java files only.
+You will also submit one PDF file.
 Before submitting, confirm that your files appear correctly in the upload window.
-Do not include any extra files, folders, or zip archives ; only the required Java source files should be submitted.
+Do not include any extra files, folders, or zip archives ; only the required Java source files and one PDF file should be submitted.

 ### Learning Objectives: